jinlow/forust/README.md

 Forust, is a lightweight package for building gradient boosted decision tree ensembles.
 All of the algorithm code is written in [Rust](https://www.rust-lang.org/), with a python wrapper.
 The rust package can be used directly, however, most examples shown here will be for the python wrapper.
 It implements the same algorithm as the [XGBoost](https://xgboost.readthedocs.io/en/stable/) package, and in many cases will give nearly identical results.

-I developed this package for a few reasons, mainly to better understand the XGBoost algorithm, additionally to have a fun project to work on in rust, and because I wanted to have finer control over some details of how the algorithm.
+I developed this package for a few reasons, mainly to better understand the XGBoost algorithm, additionally to have a fun project to work on in rust, and because I wanted to be able to be able to experiment with adding new features to the algorithm.

 ### Usage
 The `GradientBooster` class is currently the only public facing class in the package, and can be used to train gradient boosted decision tree ensembles with multiple objective functions.